DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 9. Cyber security planning - A plan is in place for protecting IT systems from cyber threats.
 This should be based on a proven cyber security framework, reviewed once a year.
 10. IT suppliers are accountable for protecting personal data- IT suppliers are held accountable for protecting the personal data they hold.

-The underpinning guidance for these standards is available through the [NHS Data Security and Protection Toolkit](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards).
+The detailed guidance for these standards is available through the [NHS Data Security and Protection Toolkit](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards).

 ##Good practice

-During procurement,the following should be demonstrated:
+During procurement, the following should be demonstrated:

 * how the system meets the required standards
 * how it complies with GDPR